sanni/cartreader/sd/README.md

 6 = 16K Eeprom

 ####snes.txt
-This file is needed for odd sized SNES games like Final Fantasy (JAP) or Tales of Symphonia.
-Without this file you will get overdumps.
+This file is needed for odd sized SNES games like Final Fantasy (JAP), Super Metroid(US/JAP) or Tales of Symphonia.
+Without this file you will get overdumps and the checksum calculation will fail.
 There are still a lot games missing from this list.

 Example:
 A172,24,48
-checksum, size in Mbit, number of banks
+checksum, size in Mbit, number of banks (lorom needs twice as many banks as hirom for the same rom size)

 ####hirom64.map
 This is a Nintendo Power mapping file that changes the mapping to a single 4MB HiRom game with 64Kbit/8KByte save.
 The first byte is used to specify the mapping.